macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 • Restore Data from Time Machine any time

 The restoring process is easy and Automatic.
-That we can perform after installing New copy of MacOS on Mac.
+That we can perform this after installing a New copy of MacOS on Mac.
 Again Restart your Mac > Press Command + R Keys > Select Restore From Time Machine Backup on macOS utility windows show on a screen like above.

 Fix 11: Reset SMC & PRAM

 M1 Apple Silicon mac users don’t have to reset SMC or PRAM.
 This process will be handled automatically on system Restart.
-To reset SMC or PRAM, Just Reboot your Mac once.
+To reset SMC or PRAM, Reboot your Mac once.

 Reset SMC On Apple Mac Notebook